-Professor in Business Strategy
+Professor of Business Strategy

-Before academia, Douglas was a consultant with Boston Consulting Group in Melbourne for five years and, prior to that, an Aeronautical Engineer with Pratt & Whitney Canada in Montreal for six years.
+Before academia, Douglas was a consultant with Boston Consulting Group in Melbourne for five years and, prior to that, was an Aeronautical Engineer with Pratt & Whitney Canada in Montreal for six years.

 Most Notable Research

 'The Kogut and Singh national cultural distance index: Time to start using it as a springboard rather than a crutch', Maseland, R, Dow, D, & Steel, P, 2018, Journal of International Business Studies, vol. 49, no. 9, pp. 1154-1166.

 ‘The effects of within-country linguistic and religious diversity on foreign acquisitions’, Dow, D, Cuypers, I & Ertug, G, 2016, Journal of International Business Studies, vol. 47, no. 3, pp. 319–346.

 ‘Confirmation bias in individual-level perceptions of psychic distance: An experimental investigation’, Baack, DW, Dow, D, Parente, R & Bacon, DR, 2015, Journal of International Business Studies, vol. 46, no. 8, pp. 938–959.

 ‘Disentangling the roles of international experience and distance in establishment mode choices’, Dow, D & Larimo, J, 2011, Management International Review, vol. 51, no. 3, pp. 321–355.

 ‘Developing a multidimensional scale to measure psychic distance stimuli’, Dow, D & Karunaratna, A, 2006, Journal of International Business Studies, vol. 37, no. 5, pp. 578–602.